watsona4/scipy2016/SciPy2016TripReport.md

 (Eric Jones, CEO, Enthought)

-Commercial customers use many types of commercial off-the-shelf (COST) software to perform their work, and they are interested in reducing costs and makin their employees' lobs easier, but they don't care about software; they want modern tools, but they don't want to break their current processes that work.
+Commercial customers use many types of commercial off-the-shelf (COTS) software to perform their work, and they are interested in reducing costs and makin their employees' lobs easier, but they don't care about software; they want modern tools, but they don't want to break their current processes that work.
 The presenter discussed his company's approach to addressing the concerns of his commercial customers.
 He outlined two approaches depending on the tool he was replacing or augmenting.

 If the tool does not have a graphical interface, his approach is
 simple: replace the physics engine with Python, then one can build all